pretix/pretix-docs/docs/guides/products/index.md

 Then, click the :btn-icon:fa3-plus-circle: Add condition: button that is located within the OR-bracket, but **not** within the AND-bracket.
 It should be further down on the page.
 Select "Product", then "is one of", and then your season pass product.

+You should add another condition to prevent the season pass being used by more than one person.
+Click the :btn-icon:fa3-plus-circle: Add condition: below your season pass condition.
+You have several options:

+ - Select "Current entry status", then "=", and then "absent".
+ This means that the season pass can only be used if it is checked out.
+ The prerequisite for this is that you check season pass users out as they leave the event, which may require additional personnel.
+ - Select "Number of previous entries since midnight", "=", and "0".
+ This means that the season pass can only be used once per day.
+ - Select "Minutes since last entry" "≤", and "15".
+ This means that the season pass can only be used once every fifteen minutes.

 ![Custom check-in rule page set up according to the instructions above.](../../assets/screens/products/seasontickets_rules1.png "Season tickets rules 1")